Are you wondering how others are SO CONFIDENT?

-It takes an insurmountable amount of confidence to be able to pick yourself up and create something equally as successful and noteworthy than the company you were fired from.
+It takes an insurmountable amount of confidence to be able to pick yourself up and create something equally as successful and noteworthy as the company you were fired from.

-6. Van Gogh may not have been the most confident or mentally stable person while he was alive.
-However, he had a fire of self-confidence that moved his to keep painting despite constant rejection.
+Van Gogh may not have been the most confident or mentally stable person while he was alive.
+However, he had a fire of self-confidence that moved him to keep painting despite constant rejection.

 During his painting career, he only sold one painting.
 Can you believe it?
 One of the patriarchs of the Impressionist movement lived the true life of a starving and forgotten artist.

-What could have pushed Vincent to continue painting despite the harsh criticism, mental woes and lack of celebrity?
-Confidence.
+What could have pushed Vincent to continue painting despite the harsh criticism, mental woes, and lack of celebrity status?

 Although he’s posthumously revered, his noteworthy example is inspiring.